 Place The Ball Anywhere When Your Opponent Fouls

-This is the best part if you or your partner commits a foul its ball in hand; an opponent gets a chance to pick up a cue ball ( ball in hand) to place it wherever on the desk before making the stroke.
+This is the best part if you or your partner commits a foul called a scratch its ball in hand; an opponent gets a chance to pick up a cue ball ( ball in hand) to place it wherever on the desk before making the stroke.
 The fouls ball in hand in this game include hitting the wrong ball first or unable to drive a ball into the side or pocket.